mmul-it/training/Workshops/Argo-CD/Stage-Bonus-Argo-CD-Webhook-Sync.md

 to manage application sets, using a token.

-To create a user edit the configmap `argocd-cm` by using `kubectl edit configmap argocd-cm -n argocd` and make the content similar to
+To create a user edit the configmap `argocd-cm` by using `kubectl --namespace argocd edit configmap argocd-cm` and make the content similar to this:
-this:

 ```yaml
 apiVersion: v1